nasa/cumulus/docs/development/quality-and-coverage.md

 [.eslintrc.json](https://github.com/nasa/cumulus/blob/master/.eslintrc.json)
 file.

-To check the configured linting, run `npm run lint`.
+To check the configured linting, run `npm run lint-js`.

 ## Documentation quality checking

 This project uses [markdownlint-cli](https://www.npmjs.com/package/markdownlint-cli) as a frontend to [markdownlint](https://www.npmjs.com/package/markdownlint) to check all of our markdown for style and formatting.
 The configured rules can be found [here](https://github.com/nasa/cumulus/blob/master/.markdownlint.json).

 To run linting on the markdown files, run `npm run lint-md`.